Woodworking tools laying on a workbench.

 Chisels

-In the woodworking industry, personal protective equipment, or PPE, is your best friend.
-In a typical woodshop, debris is often flying around that can get in your eyes or lungs, causing pain.
+Personal protective equipment, or PPE, is your best friend in the woodworking industry.
+In a typical woodshop, debris often flies around and can get into your eyes or lungs, causing pain.
 Prolonged exposure can lead to lifelong injury.

 Safety Glasses

-Whether you’re drilling holes, cutting pieces of wood, routing edges, or adding finishing touches to a project with stain, you’re going to want some decent safety glasses.
+Whether you’re drilling holes, cutting pieces of wood, routing edges, or adding finishing touches to a project with stain, you’ll want some decent safety glasses.
 Glasses protect against flying debris in the shop.
-You can go a step further and wear goggles, which will protect against dust and chemical vapors.
+You can go a step further and wear goggles to protect against dust and chemical vapors.

 Hearing Protection

-Power tools are loud, especially in an enclosed space such as a workshop.
+Power tools are loud, especially in enclosed spaces such as workshops.
 Heed that simple fact and wear hearing protection to prevent any injury to your eardrums.
 You can go with earmuffs or simple earplugs.
 Earmuffs are preferable because you can easily hang them around your neck when not in use.
 This also keeps them in one place if you need to put them back on for another cut.

 Dust Mask